katelynn-fauss/northstar-module-01-foundations/README.md

-# Module 01 Data analytics foundations and statistics
+# Northstar Module 1: Foundations of Data Analytics & Statistics

-A module course and coursework Coding Temple's AI Data Analytics Foundations course.
+Lesson work and module project for Module 1 of Coding Temple's AI Data Analytics Foundations course at Northstar Data Group.

-## What it does
+## Lessons

-This folder contains the lesson 1.1-1.10 coursework.
+- `lesson-1-1-analyst-mindset/`.
+Lifecycle worksheets for the
+  NorthwoodFresh and Brewbird scenarios
+- `lesson-1-2-types-of-data/`.
+Synthetic dataset generation practice

+## Module Project

+To be added at the end of the module.